darinz/ML/06_regularization_model_selection/02_model_selection.md

 **Key Question:**
 How do we choose the best model or the best complexity for our data, *without* peeking at the test set (which would give us an overly optimistic estimate of performance)?

+## From Regularization Techniques to Model Selection Strategies

+We've now explored **regularization** - the fundamental techniques that help prevent overfitting by adding constraints or penalties to the learning process.
+We've seen how L1, L2, and Elastic Net regularization work, how implicit regularization affects optimization, and how these techniques help us find the sweet spot between underfitting and overfitting.

+However, while regularization provides the tools to control model complexity, we still need systematic methods to **choose the right model** and **estimate its performance** reliably.
+Regularization tells us how to constrain a model, but it doesn't tell us which model to use or how to compare different options.

+This motivates our exploration of **model selection** - the systematic process of choosing among different models, model complexities, and hyperparameters.
+We'll see how cross-validation provides reliable performance estimates, how Bayesian methods incorporate uncertainty and prior knowledge, and how to avoid common pitfalls in model selection.

+The transition from regularization to model selection represents the bridge from technique to strategy - taking our knowledge of how to control model complexity and turning it into a systematic approach for building optimal models.

+In this section, we'll explore cross-validation techniques, Bayesian approaches, and practical guidelines for selecting the best model for any given problem.

 ---

 ## The Model Selection Problem